kashing1999/notes/AI.md

 - Selects node to expand believed to be closest, (hence "greedy") to a goal node

 ## Greedy Search Observations
-- It finds solution without ever expanding a node that is not on the solution path
+- It finds a solution without ever expanding a node that is not on the solution path
 - Solution path is not optimal
 - It is only concerned with short term gains
 - It is possible to get stuck in an infinite loop unless mechanism for avoiding repeated states is in place

 ## Greedy Search Evaluation
-- Not admissible
+- Not admissible (i.e. not accepted)
 - It is not optimal
 - It is not complete
 - Time Complexity: `O(b^m)` where m is the depth of the search tree